sagemath/trac_to_gh/Issue 8735.md

 Keywords: posets cardinality

 The cardinality of a set was standardized as cardinality.
-Posets where forgotten when standardization occured.
+Posets where forgotten when standardization ocured.

 Issue created by migration from https://trac.sagemath.org/ticket/8735